rangoo94/easen-models/README.md

 ```

 Validators/types are just simple functions, which can throw error.
 It means, that you can use any other libraries to use there.
-When Model will detect error thrown, it will throw `ValidationError`.
+When Model will detect error thrown, it will throw `ModelValidationError`.

 Alternatively, you can use simple syntax with `pass` & `assert` helpers.
 Every validation included in `easen-models` allow chaining by default.
 `pass` is just passing a value to next function, `assert` will make assertion (check if passed function results with truthy value) and throw error if not.